Arrays in Cairo

 %builtins outputfrom starkware.cairo.common.serialize import serialize_word

-from starkware.cairo.common.alloc import allocfunc sum_of_array{output_ptr : felt*}(x:felt*,size)->(sum):
+func sum_of_array{output_ptr : felt*}(x:felt*,size)->(sum):

 if size == 0: